Skip to main content

 Operation N pondjs (ms) pond-ts (ms) Speedup

 Pure data access.
-The gap is ImmutableJS get() vs plain property lookup.
+The gap is ImmutableJS get() vs plain property lookup on a lazily-materialized event.

 Serialization